2014 HSC Rules and Procedures guide

 (v) If you do not follow these rules, or if you cheat in the examinations in any way, you may be asked to leave the examination room, and you will be reported to the Board of Studies.
 The penalty may be cancellation of the course concerned, or of all courses, and as a consequence you may be ineligible for a Higher School Certificate.

-(vi) If you do not make a serious attempt at an examination, you may not receive a result in that course and may not be eligible for the award of the HSC.
+(vi) If you do not make a serious attempt at an examination, you may not receive a result in that course and may not be eligible for the award of the Higher School Certificate.
 Students are required to attempt a range of question types throughout the examination paper.
 Simply attempting multiple-choice questions is not sufficient for an attempt to be considered serious.
 Supervisors of marking will bring to the Board's attention examination answers that contain frivolous or objectionable material.

 Answers not written in English, except where required or permitted by the question paper, will have zero marks awarded.